 An information sheet for children with a summary of how myths were used by the ancient Greeks and two examples of subsequent re-use of mythical material.

 If you wanted to look at examples of how a myth has been shown in different periods, you could explore the King Midas image sheet with the children.
 The sheet includes three suggested questions for the children to consider.
 They will probably come up with plenty of ideas about how they can tell it is the same story in both, but do encourage them to be specific and to look for multiple clues.
-There are several ways the pictures differ from ancient Greek images, but the main ones to bring out for the children are the musical instruments and the fashion of dress.
-They may need a little help with these, so remind them of Greek examples they have seen.
-The main thing to bring out is that the pictures dress the characters in the fashion of AD 1500 and 1829.
+There are several ways the pictures differ from ancient Greek images, but the main ones you might like to bring out for the children are the musical instruments and the fashion of dress.
+They may need a little help with these; perhaps remind them of Greek examples they have seen.
+The main thing to mention is that the pictures dress the characters in the fashion of AD 1500 and 1829.
 The differences in the same details indicate that they are from different dates 300 years apart.